EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

 where N = number_of_records-1.
 The offsets are in ascending order.

-#### Index Lookup
+#### Index Look-up

-Based on the index format, lookup procedure is straight-forward.
+Based on the index format, look-up procedure is straight-forward.
 To look up a key, first calculate prefix of the key using Options.prefix_extractor.
 Find the bucket for it.
 If the bucket has no record on it (Flag=0 and offset is the offset of data end in file), it can declared not found.
 Otherwise,

 If Flag=0, go and check the key pointed by the offset of the bucket.
-Keep compare keys of rows starting from this point.
-If a key matches the prefix of the lookup key and is equal or larger, return it.
+Keep comparing the next key of rows starting from this point.
+If a key matches the prefix of the look-up key and is equal or larger, return it.
 Otherwise, keep searching the next key as long as the prefix matches.

 If Flag=1, go to the area it points to in the buffer, doing a binary search.
 If an exact key match is identified, return it.
 Otherwise, identify Mth record where key is between keys pointed by Mth record and (M+1)th record.
-Both of Mth and (M+1)th offset can contain the prefix of the look-up key.
-Identify the one matching the prefix (if both matches, us M) and start linear search in file from there.
+Both of Mth and (M+1)th can contain the prefix of the look-up key.
+Identify which one (if both matches, us M) and start linear search in file from there like Flag=0 case.

 #### Building the Index

-When Building indexes, scan the file, record hash value and offset for the first, and (16n+1)th row of each prefix.
+When Building indexes, scan the file.
+For each key, calculate prefix, record (hash value of the prefix, offset) for the (16n+1)th row of each prefix (n=0,1,2...).
 Also count number of prefixes.
 Based on the number of prefixes, determine an optimal bucket size.
-Fill in the indexes according to the bucket size.
+Allocate exact buckets and buffer needed and fill in the indexes according to the bucket size.

 ### Future Plan